 Administration How can I set policy across the entire cluster?

-Central management & consistent security , Authentication/ Perimeter Security Who am I/ prove it?
-Authenticate users and systems THIS GIT II PROTECTION Authorization What can I do?
-Provision access to data Trial curr do: Audit What did I do?
-Maintain a record of data access What did 1 do?
+Central management & consistent security , ,

+Authentication/ Perimeter Security Who am I/ prove it?

+Authenticate users and systems

+Authorization What can I do?

+Provision access to data What carried?

+Audit What did I do?

+Maintain a record of data access What did 1 do:

 Data Protection How can I encrypt data at rest and over the wire?

 Protect data at rest and in motion